 How do I calculate my monthly living expenses?

-If you’ve entered into a Scottish Trust Deed or other personal insolvency procedure, and are worried about how you’re going to manage the bills, making a budget is one of the most important steps to take.
+If you’ve entered into a Scottish trust deed or any other personal insolvency procedure, and are worried about how you’re going to manage the bills, making a budget is one of the most important steps to take.
+In fact devising a workable budget is a useful exercise for anyone whether they are dealing with debt or not.
+It is only by knowing where your money is going every month that you can highlight areas where savings can be made.

-Although it takes a little time and effort, once finished it will make everything much easier to manage, and can literally transform your outlook on life during this stressful time.
+Although creating a budget takes a little time and effort, once done it will make your finances much easier to manage, and can literally transform your outlook on life during this stressful time.

 So let us help you build a budget that keeps you in control, ensures sure you have enough money for life’s essentials, and prevents you sliding into further debt.